In a nutshell…

 Not once in those twenty plus years did it occur to me that I had already found my so-called “Path”, maybe because I still needed to experience and learn countless skills and invaluable lessons that would make me a better Coach in the end.

-It took the world all but coming to a grinding halt...
+It took my world coming to a grinding halt...

 What followed was a terrifying introspection that forced me to evaluate, not only my life as it was, but who I was as a person.
 I had to look at myself – my actions; interactions; failures; relationships; values; shortcomings; choices; both past and present.
 It was painful but not difficult because I was already so good at devaluing, mistreating and chastising myself.